 Soccer players come in many different physical forms.
 Generally speaking, the tallest and heaviest players are goalkeepers, central defenders, and target man forwards.
 The shorter players tend to play in wide and attacking roles.
 However, there are many exceptions in every position.

-What is the body type for a soccer player?
+The body types of soccer players?
 One thing that soccer players have in common is that they are cardio machines, they are slim and lean, and tend to have muscular legs.
 Their average height approximates that of the average person and their weight rarely exceeds 200lbs for a man and 155lbs for a woman.

 This is largely due to the physical demands and endurance requirements of being a pro player.
 Playing the game of averages doesn’t bear any real relevance in soccer terms.
 Body types and physical characteristics are mere variables when it comes to the make-up of a player.